MarkChips/cablegate-search-app/README.md

      - Value: `<your-mongo-uri>`
    - Deploy the project.

+   **Note:**
+   For production, ensure your MongoDB Atlas cluster allows connections from Vercel’s IP addresses.
+For dynamic IPs, you can set Atlas network access to `0.0.0.0/0`.

 3. **Alternative: Vercel-MongoDB Integration**:

    - In Vercel → **Integrations** → **MongoDB Atlas**, add the integration.